 In the short term, caffeine can boost the metabolic rate and increase fat burning, but after a while people become tolerant to the effects and it stops working.

 But even if coffee doesn’t make you expend more calories in the long term, there is still a possibility that it blunts appetite and helps you eat less.

-In one study, caffeine had an appetite reducing effect in men, but not in women - making them eat less at a meal following caffeine consumption.
-However, another study showed no effect for men (17, 18).
+In one study, caffeine had an appetite-reducing effect in men, but not in women, making them eat less at a meal following caffeine consumption.
+However, another study showed no effect for men (17,

 Even though caffeine can boost your metabolism in the short term, this effect is diminished in long-term coffee drinkers due to tolerance.

-If you’re primarily interested in coffee for the sake of fat loss, then it may be best to cycle it to prevent a buildup of tolerance.
-Perhaps cycles of 2 weeks on, 2 weeks off.
+If you’re primarily interested in coffee for the sake of fat loss, it may be best to cycle your coffee drinking habits to prevent a buildup of tolerance.
+Perhaps cycles of two weeks on, two weeks off is best.

-Of course, there are plenty of other great reasons to drink coffee, including the fact that coffee is the single largest source of antioxidants in the western diet, outranking both fruits and vegetables, combined.
+Of course, there are plenty of other great reasons to drink coffee, including the fact that coffee is one of the single largest sources of antioxidants in the Western diet.